Adventure in Michoacan

 The rugged peninsula between the Pacific and the Sea of Cortez—and so close to the States—is one of Mexico’s most splendid natural wonders.
 Home to millions of exotic fish species and a breeding ground for Pacific whales, its diving and water sports rank among the finest in the world.
 If you are a sea kayaking fan, don't forget to check out Espiritu Island, a UNESCO designated biosphere area, which some of the most beautiful rocky island scenery surrounded by impossibly blue water.
-It was voted most beautiful beach in Mexico, and top 12 beaches in the World by Travel Magazine.
+It was voted most beautiful beach in Mexico.

 Adventure in Nuevo Leon

 With its rugged, ranchero feel and dramatic desert landscapes, Nuevo Leon has become an insider secret for outdoor adventure, where locals welcome the infrequent visitor with some of Mexico's very best hospitality.
-Perhaps best known for it's canyoning experiences, don't forget to try the Matacanes, located in Cumbres National Park and accessible only by 4x4 vehicles due to the rugged terrain of the Sierra Madre Oriental mountains, perhaps one of the most exciting and well-known high adventure mountaineering excursions in Nuevo Leon.
+Don't forget to try the Matacanes, located in Cumbres National Park and accessible only by 4x4 vehicles due to the rugged terrain of the Sierra Madre Oriental mountains, perhaps one of the most exciting and well-known high adventure mountaineering excursions in Nuevo Leon.
 It’s a course that can take 8 hours that can combine trekking, rappelling, cliff jumping, and hiking through extravagant and beautiful waterfalls.